30-Second Overview

 - Emphasis on practical skills and industry connections

-- Emphasis on technique training and industry practice
+- Emphasis on technical training and industry practice

-- Close connections with cultural and creative industries
+- Close links with the cultural and creative industries

-Industry Impact NTUA is known as the cradle of Taiwan's visual design talent, with many famous designers and advertising creatives graduating from this school.
+NTUA is regarded as a cradle of visual design talent in Taiwan.
+Many well-known designers and advertising creatives graduated from the school.

 - Taiwan’s earliest modern art education institution

-- Department with the most profound influence on Taiwan's art development
+- The department with the deepest influence on the development of Taiwanese art

 Educational Philosophy